DOSYCORPS/cronstorm/README.md

-# kairoi - everything has a time
+# kairoi &mdash; everything has a time

-everything has a right time. to every thing a season. with kairoi that time is now. or whenever you want it to be. kairoi means "the right times", or "the fated times". kairoi is time-as-a-service.
+Everything has a right time.
+To every thing a season.
+With kairoi that time is now.
+Or whenever you want it to be.
+To the ancient Greeks, kairoi meant "the right times", or "the fated times".
+But to you, kairoi means *"Time-as-a-Service"*.

-# Getting it
+## Getting it

 ```shell/bash
 npm i -g kairoi